Subtronics: 2017–2020

 On April 17, 2019, Australian dubstep producer PhaseOne released "Demon Hunter", a collaboration with Kardon, as part of his album Transcendency via Disciple.
-EDM.com's Phil Sclippa commented on the song whilst reviewing the album, stating that it featured Kardon's "insane sound design and electronic music elements, along with some entertaining samples."
+EDM.coms Phil Sclippa commented on the song whilst reviewing the album, stating that it featured Kardon's "insane sound design and electronic music elements, along with some entertaining samples."
 On July 7, Kardon released his ninth extended play Cyclops Army via his record label Cyclops Recordings.
-The four-track extended play included the songs "Cyclops Army", "Glitch Fight", "They Call Me", and "Loopholes", most of which were previewed in the fourth volume of Kardon's mixtape series Now That’s What I Call Riddim.
+The four-track extended play included the songs "Cyclops Army", "Glitch Fight", "They Call Me", and "Loopholes", most of which were previewed in the fourth volume of Kardon's mixtape series Now That's What I Call Riddim.
 A fifth installment was released in January 2020.
 Kardon marked it as the last in the mix series and included songs by Skrillex, Excision, Doctor P and Boogie T. On July 23 Canadian producer and DJ Excision released a remix album based on his fourth studio album Apex.
 Kardon was featured on the album with his remix of the song "Vault".
 While reviewing the album, Jayce Ullah-Blocks of EDM Identity briefly touched on Kardon's remix, noting that he had retained elements from the original while "fully capturing Subtronics' diverse sound palate."
 On August 2, English dubstep producer Rusko collaborated with Kardon to release the song "Bounce" via the latter's record label Cyclops Recordings.
 The song debuted during Kardon's DJ set at Electric Forest Festival and Rusko's set at Camp Bisco earlier in the year.

 Subtronics released the Cyclops Army EP and the Wooked On Tronics EP on Cyclops Recordings.
-That year, he also dropped the single GRIZTRONICS, a collaboration with GRiZ, which went viral on TikTok and climbed to No. 9 on Billboard's Hot Dance/Electronic Songs chart in late 2019.
+That year, he also dropped the single GRIZTRONICS, a collaboration with GRiZ, which went viral on TikTok and climbed to No. 9 on Billboards Hot Dance/Electronic Songs chart in late 2019.
 To top it off, he headlined the Up In Smoke Tour.
 Writing for Dancing Astronaut, Chris Stack noted the song's influence from earlier dubstep works, utilising Kardon's "stellar syncopation and sound design" alongside Rusko's "signature elated wobbles and groove."
 On August 14, American songwriter and electronic producer GRiZ released his second extended play Bangers[2].Zip via Deadbeats.
 A collaboration between GRiZ and Kardon was released as one of the three songs featured on the extended play, titled "Griztronics"; a portmanteau of the two artists names.
 The song debuted during Kardon's DJ set at Electric Forest Festival.
 Writing for Dancing Astronaut, Chris Stack described the song as appealing even to "the most stubborn of dance fans".
 During October, the song became popular on video-sharing app TikTok, becoming the top trending song on the platform with over 259 million views in total.
 The song was associated with the hashtag #tastesdifferent, a similar wording to the song's pre-drop vocal "Ooh, this shit be hittin' different".